saucelabs/sauce-school/codelabs/Module2_SauceCTL.md

 #### Update the Test URL

-First, update the BaseURL in your `cypress.json` file to `http://host.docker.internal:3000` so Testrunner Toolkit will run against the app running on port 3000 on your local machine:
+First, update the BaseURL in your `cypress.json` file to `http://host.docker.internal:3000` so saucectl will run against the app running on port 3000 on your local machine:

 <img src="assets/TRT2.04F.png" alt="Update Cypress Test BaseURL to run local app in Docker mode" width="650"/>